reTHINK-project/specs/service-framework/readme.md

 In addition, DataObjects can be SyncObjectParents with collections of DataObjectChild.
 Each collection is called DataObjectChildren.
 Either Reporter (DataObjectReporter) or Observers (DataObjectObserver) can create DataObjectChilds in a certain children collection (`addChild()` function).

-*todo: add code snippets for each main function*

 ### Syncher API

 This is the main class that manages the creation of Data Objects.
 It is a singleton i.e. only one instance is available per Hyperty instance.
-It's the owner of all kind of [Data Objects](../../datamodel/data-objects/data-synch) that can be synchronised by the Syncher including Reported Objects (DataObjectReporter) and Observed Objects (DataObjectObserver).
+It's the owner of all kind of data objects that can be synchronised by the Syncher including Reported Objects (DataObjectReporter) and Observed Objects (DataObjectObserver).

 ##### Properties
 * owner: HypertyURL of Syncher's Hyperty instance owner